There are spirits who died unexpectedly and/or in a dramatic way.

 The Entity of May Woolsey

-She apparently still likes to visit her grave site and play in the cemetery as well as to walk to her former home and play there, though she isn’t stuck in this world.
+She apparently still likes to visit her grave site and play in the cemetery as well as walk to her former home and play there, though she isn’t stuck in this world.

 Her gravestone is said to “emanate a positive energy.”

-A Black Pitbull
+The Entity of A Black Pitbull

 Perhaps he was the guard dog of the caretaker at one point in the cemetery’s history, and he is just making his rounds, checking out the living.

-A Couple – (Male Entity and a Female Entity)
+A Couple – (Male and Female Entities)